 - Expenses occurring for the treatment of drug abuse

 - Expenses for general dental treatment, lenses, and spectacles, unless needed due to an accident

 - Injuries occurring as a result of war, etc

 - Medical expenses for the treatment of AIDS

-1. What is the maximum age to stay on parents health insurance?
+What is the maximum age to stay on Parents Health Insurance?

 There is no upper limit of age when it comes to availing health insurance for parents as an adult.

-2. Can you claim a parent as a dependent on health insurance?
+Can you Claim a Parent as a Dependent on Health Insurance?

 Parents who are aged 65 years or above, may be deemed ineligible for a dependent status on the health insurance plan.

-Various IRDA approved general insurance providers also offer health insurance for senior citizens in this country who have a niche and customised products to offers to this special segment in our society.
+Various IRDA approved general insurance providers also offer a mediclaim policy for senior citizens in this country who have a niche and customized products to offer to this special segment in our society.